PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-augment-exploration.md

 Most of the functions that used to be in the modified cytoscape.sbgn namespace did not need to be there.
 These were draw/intersect/point functions.
 However, there are a few functions that are still required to be in cytoscape.sbgn.

-These are the functions and objects that are needed by the modified cytoscape.js (removing them breaks SBGNViz).
+These are the functions and objects that are needed by the modified cytoscape.js (removing them breaks SBGNRenderer).

 * ```sbgnShapes```: A map/object of custom sbgn shapes that were added to cytoscape's base node shapes
 * ```isNodeShapeTotallyOverriden```: Checks if the custom node implements each of {draw, intersect, checkPoint}